Crime and Mismeasured Punishment: Marginal Treatment Effect with Misclassification: Introduction

 \section{Introduction}

 Evaluating a policy with a misclassified treatment variable is theoretically challenging \citep{Ura2018,Calvi2019,Acerenza2021}.
-Moreover, this type of problem is widespread in empirical economics.
+However, this type of problem is widespread in empirical economics.
 For example, when analyzing the effect of incarceration or alternative sentences in Crime Economics, the treatment variable will be misclassified if the researcher has information only about the trial judge's ruling.
-In this context, measurement error is created by the appealing process because Appeals Court judges may reverse the trial judge's ruling \citep{Green2010}.
+In this context, measurement error is created by the appeal process because Appeals Court judges may reverse the trial judge's ruling \citep{Green2010}.
 Furthermore, education attainment \citep{Black2003} and welfare program participation \citep{Hernandez2007} are likely to be mismeasured.
-Moreover, with the increasing availability of large data sets, prediction methods are being used to infer the treatment status in a variety of empirical questions \citep{ArellanoBover2020}.
+Last but not least, with the increasing availability of large data sets, prediction methods are being used to infer the treatment status in a variety of empirical questions \citep{ArellanoBover2020}.
 Since no prediction algorithm perfectly classifies the treatment status, the observed treatment variable is misclassified.

 In this paper, I provide easy-to-compute bounds around the marginal treatment effect (MTE) function when the treatment variable is misclassified.
-To do so, I propose three partial identification strategies under increasingly restrictive sets of assumptions, extending the MTE framework \citep{Heckman2006} to scenarios with a misclassified treatment variable.
+To do so, I propose two partial identification strategies under increasingly restrictive sets of assumptions, extending the MTE framework \citep{Heckman2006} to scenarios with a misclassified treatment variable.
 Importantly, I allow the instrument to depend on the potential misclassified treatment variables and on the misclassification decision.